American Gothic: Parodies and other cultural references

 The Depression-era understanding of the painting as depicting an authentically American scene prompted the first well-known parody, a 1942 photo by Gordon Parks taken in Washington, D.C. of charwoman Ella Watson.

-American Gothic is a frequently parodied image.
-It has been lampooned in Broadway shows such as The Music Man, movies such as The Rocky Horror Picture Show, and television shows such as Green Acres (in the final scene of the opening credits), The Dick Van Dyke Show episode "The Masterpiece", Pee-Wee's Playhouse episode "Miss Yvonne's Visit," The Simpsons episode "Bart Gets an Elephant", various SpongeBob SquarePants episodes, and the opening sequence of King of the Hill.
+The painting's copyright was never renewed, which led to it entering the public domain in 1958.
+This has contributed to its several parodies and cultural relevance.
+It has been lampooned in Broadway shows such as The Music Man, movies such as The Rocky Horror Picture Show, and television shows such as Green Acres (in the final scene of the opening credits), The Dick Van Dyke Show episode "The Masterpiece", the Pee-Wee's Playhouse episode "Miss Yvonne's Visit", the Arthur episode "Binky Barnes, Art Expert", The Simpsons episode "Bart Gets an Elephant", various SpongeBob SquarePants episodes, and the opening sequence of King of the Hill.
 It has also been parodied in marketing campaigns and pornography, and by couples who recreate the image photographically by facing a camera in the same way, one of them holding a pitchfork or other object in its place.
 The painting famously appears in the opening titles of the television show Desperate Housewives (2004–2012).
 In 2023, Google released a commercial for their smartphone depicting a father and daughter recreating the scene at the original house.
 It also includes similar poses in numerous other settings, including in wet suits, dressed as skeletons, camping and in ski suits.

 This work was featured on 100 Great Paintings.